Chase Fourcade

 While with Nicholls, Fourcade became the school's all-time career leader in passing yards, passing touchdowns, completion percentage, total yards, rushing touchdowns, and touchdowns responsible for.
 He also earned two All-Southland First Team honors and a nod for All-Louisiana First Team and All-Louisiana Second Team in 2018 and 2019 respectively.
 He earned the honors of Southland Conference Offensive Player of the Year in back-to-back years in 2018 and 2019.

 Fourcade's uncle, John Fourcade, played for Ole Miss and the New Orleans Saints of the National Football League (NFL).

-Early life and high school career
+Early life and high school

-Fourcade was born on December 17, 1997 in Metairie, Louisiana.
-He attended, played high school football, and baseball for Archbishop Rummel High School in Jefferson Parish, Louisiana.
+Fourcade was born on December 17, 1997, in Metairie, Louisiana.
+He attended Archbishop Rummel High School in Jefferson Parish, Louisiana, where he played high school football and baseball.
 He was a three-year starter and won two Division I state titles.

 Fourcade was an All-State honorable mention and a First-Team catcher on The New Orleans Advocate's All-Metro Team.

 As a sophomore in 2013, Fourcade led the Raiders to a Division I state championship.